RDIL/cakebot.club/_posts/2019-06-08-define_command_and_improvements.md

 ## Conclusion

-Thank you everyone for your continued support of Cakebot :bowtie:
+Thank you everyone for your continued support of Cakebot :smile_cat: